Programming project administration

 - all teachers who have supervised a student’s work must sign the declaration of authentication on the CRF.
 This is to confirm that the work is that of the student concerned and was conducted under the conditions laid down by this specification

-- teachers must ensure that a CRF is provided with each student’s work
+- teachers must ensure that a CRF is completed for students' work.

 Schools and colleges must also provide a signed 'Programming project declaration' confirming that each student has:

-- had 20 timetabled hours set aside to undertake the programming project
+- had 20 timetabled hours to undertake the programming project

 - produced a written account of their programming project which represents their individual work, covers each part of the project and references any resources used and support given.

-Teachers are required to keep a log of the number of hours spent on the programming project, this must be provided with the sample of students' work that is sent to AQA.
+Teachers are required to keep a log of the number of hours spent on the programming project, this must be provided along with the Programming Project declaration and emailed to us at firstname.lastname@example.org.
 If you fail to provide students with the opportunity of 20 timetabled hours to undertake the programming project, it will be considered malpractice.

 You must be able to confirm that the work submitted by each student is their own and has been completed within 20 timetabled hours.
-All work must be completed under supervision in the classroom and appropriate action taken to ensure that students are not able to bring in work produced outside of the supervised time.
+Some work must be completed under supervision in the classroom and reasonable steps taken to ensure that the work submitted by the students is their own .

 If you identify malpractice before the student signs the declaration of authentication, you don’t need to report it to us.
 Please deal with it in accordance with your school or college’s internal procedures.
 We expect schools and colleges to treat such cases very seriously.